 - Any loan from government or the broader church requires both local and region approval.
 Most regions have implemented or are implementing an expedited approval process in support of congregations and other eligible ministries.

-- As of April 23, 2020, the Canada Emergency Business Account (CEBA) is NOT available to congregations.
+- As of June 19, 2020, some congregations ARE eligible for the Canada Emergency Business Account (CEBA); see the eligibility guidelines.
 Camps and certain outreach ministries may be eligible.

 Administrative Steps to Take